frednam93/FilterAugSED/README.md

 [DCASE 2021 Task 4 baseline](https://github.com/DCASE-REPO/DESED_task)

 ## Citation & Contact
-If this repository helped your works, please cite papers below!(will be updated soon)
+If this repository helped your works, please cite papers below!
 ```bib
 @techreport{Nam2021,
     Author = "Nam, Hyeonuk and Ko, Byeong-Yun and Lee, Gyeong-Tae and Kim, Seong-Hu and Jung, Won-Ho and Choi, Sang-Min and Park, Yong-Hwa",